daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 * **Invisible.** With a touch, the magic ally bends light that falls on you, so you seem to disappear.
 You are invisible to other creatures for ten minutes.
 While invisible, you are specialized in stealth and Speed defense tasks.
 This effect ends if you do something to reveal your presence or position---attacking, using an ability, moving a large object, and so on.
 If this occurs, you can regain the remaining invisibility effect by taking an action to focus on hiding your position.
 Action to initiate.

 **Modify Artifact Power (6 Intellect points):** You permanently add +1 to the level of an artifact of up to level 5.
 The difficulty of this task is equal to the modified higher level of the artifact.
 If the task is failed, the artifact makes a depletion roll and is not advanced in level.
 Once modified, the artifact can't be similarly boosted again.
 Action.

+**Modify Cyphers:** You can take any two manifest cyphers and quickly jury-rig a new manifest cypher of the same level as the lowest-level cypher.
+You determine the function of the new cypher, but it must be that of a cypher you have used before (but not necessarily one you’ve ever built).
+The new cypher is a temperamental cypher, like those created with Always Tinkering.
+The original two cyphers are consumed in this process.
+This ability does not function if one or more of the original cyphers are temperamental cyphers.
+Action.

 **Modify Device (4 Intellect points):** You jury-rig a piece of mechanical or electrical equipment to make it function above its rated specs for a very limited time.
 To do so, you must use spare parts equal to an expensive item, have a field science kit (or a permanent lab, if you have access to one), and succeed at a difficulty 3 Intellect-based task.
 When complete, using the device eases all tasks performed in conjunction with the device, until the device inevitably breaks.
 For example, you could overclock a computer so research tasks using it are easier, modify an espresso maker so that each cup of coffee made with it is better, modify a car's engine so that it goes faster (or modify its steering so it handles better), and so on.
 Each use of the modified device requires a depletion roll of 1–5 on a d20.
 Action to initiate, one hour to complete.